MerchantPug/apugli-docs/docs/types/power_types/rocket_jump.md

   "speed": 1.0
 }
 ```
-This power allows a player to launch themself through the air while taking 1 heart of armor bypassing, unblockable fire damage named overheat.
+This power allows a player to launch themself through the air by pressing the use key while taking 1 heart of armor bypassing, unblockable fire damage named overheat.
 This ability considers the Charged status effect from TooManyOrigins and CursedOrigins.